 - DCI(s) for which the time interval between the last symbol of PDCCH and the colliding PUSCH/PUCCH symbol NS is at least N2 symbols, where calculation of N2 is based on the smallest SCS between the SCS configured for positioning SRS with the frequency hopping, the SCS of the PUSCH/PUCCH, and the SCS of the PDCCH.

+- semi-persistent CSI reports or SRS considered active at least N2 symbols and an additional time duration TSRSh before Nc1, and considered active at least N2 symbols before NS.

 If the SRS symbol(s), including the switching time to and from the active bandwidth part, of the transmit frequency hopping collides with PUSCH or PUCCH, and if the UE determines the SRS to be dropped, the colliding SRS symbol(s) are dropped.

+When the reduced capability UE is configured by the higher layer parameter SRS-PosTx-Hopping, including a switching time to and from the active bandwidth part, the UE shall use the same priority rules as defined in Clause 6.2.1.

-For operation in the same carrier, the reduced capability UE is not expected to be configured on overlapping symbols with an SRS resource of the transmit frequency hopping configured by the higher layer parameter [to_be_defined] including the switching time to or from the active bandwidth part and an SRS resource with resourceType of both SRS resources as 'periodic'.
+For operation in the same carrier, the reduced capability UE is not expected to be configured on overlapping symbols with an SRS resource of the transmit frequency hopping configured by the higher layer parameter SRS-PosTx-Hopping including the switching time to or from the active bandwidth part and an SRS resource with resourceType of both SRS resources as 'periodic'.

-For operation in the same carrier, the reduced capability UE is not expected to be activated or triggered to transmit SRS on overlapping symbols with a SRS resource of the transmit frequency hopping configured by the higher layer parameter [XX] including the switching time to or from the active bandwidth part and a SRS resource with resourceType of both SRS resources as 'semi-persistent' or 'aperiodic'.
+For operation in the same carrier, the reduced capability UE is not expected to be activated or triggered to transmit SRS on overlapping symbols with a SRS resource of the transmit frequency hopping configured by the higher layer parameter SRS-PosTx-Hopping including the switching time to or from the active bandwidth part and a SRS resource with resourceType of both SRS resources as 'semi-persistent' or 'aperiodic'.

 <Unchanged text omitted>